Nursing Facilities with Zero Deficiencies

 The

-following five nursing facilities in Kansas had no deficiencies cited during their most recent health inspection:
+following six nursing facilities in Kansas had no deficiencies cited during their most recent health inspection:

 • Bethesda Home, Goessel